Judy Hirst

 Judy Hirst is a British scientist specialising in mitochondrial biology.
 She is Director of the MRC Mitochondrial Biology Unit at the University of Cambridge.

 Early life and education

-Hirst grew up in Lepton, a village near Huddersfield, West Yorkshire, and attended King James's School and Greenhead College, Huddersfield.
+Hirst grew up in Lepton near Huddersfield, West Yorkshire, and attended King James's School and Greenhead College, Huddersfield.
 She studied for an M.A. in chemistry at St John's College, Oxford, and then was awarded a Doctor of Philosophy degree at Lincoln College, Oxford, in 1997, for research supervised by Fraser Armstrong on electron transport in redox enzymes.

 Career and research

 Following her D.Phil., Hirst held a fellowship at the Scripps Research Institute in California, before moving to Cambridge.

 As of 2023 Hirst is a professorial fellow and Director of Studies in Natural Sciences Chemistry at Corpus Christi College, Cambridge, and since 2020 has been director of the MRC Mitochondrial Biology Unit having previously been its assistant director (2011-2014) and deputy director (2014-2020).
 Her main research interest is mitochondrial complex I.

 Hirst has been published in 2018 on Open questions: respiratory chain supercomplexes – why are they there and what do they do? and working with Justin Fedor, published research on mitochondrial supercomplexes in Cell Metabolism.
 Recent research in her team includes a study, published in May 2020 by the American Chemical Society Synthetic Biology on 'Adenosine triphosphate (ATP), the cellular energy currency, is essential for life.
 The ability to provide a constant supply of ATP is therefore crucial for the construction of artificial cells in synthetic biology' which has developed a 'minimal system for cellular respiration and energy regeneration.